nucleuscloud/neosync/docs/docs/deploy/authentication.md

 If there is any trouble configuring authentication with Neosync, reach out to us for help on Discord.

-### API Auth Configuration
+### Auth Server Admin Access

-The backend requires less configuration as it simply needs to validate the incoming JWTs.
-However, there are a few Auth0-specific environment variables that are used if the authenticated user does use Auth0.
-The backend will look up more information for them via the Auth0 management APIs to show things like user photo, email, etc. on the Members page in the App.
-As more auth providers are added, this will expand and change based on which provider is configured.

-#### Auth0 Management Client

-This section details the `AUTH_API_*` environment variables.

-These three environment variables: `AUTH_API_BASEURL`, `AUTH_API_CLIENT_ID`, `AUTH_API_CLIENT_SECRET` are used by the API to communicate with Auth0 to retrieve user information that is surfaced on the Members page.
-In Auth0's case, this client should be a service account.
+The backend requires minimal admin access to the auth server in order to show information about members within an account.
+If that is not needed or desired, the `AUTH_API_*` environment variables can be ommitted, however the member page will not show any user data for team members.

+Neosync currently supports keycloak and auth0 for this feature.

+This is determined by the `AUTH_API_PROVIDER` environment variable that recognizes `auth0` and `keycloak` as their values.
+If ommitted, `auth0` is the default for backwards compatibilty.

+The following environment variables are as follows:

+- `AUTH_API_BASEURL` - This is the base url for the Admin API.
+Auth0 calls this the Management API, while Keycloak the Admin API.
+  - For auth0, this is almost always your raw tenant url as custom domains do not work with Auth0 management API access.
+Example: `https://nucleus-cloud-staging.us.auth0.com`
+  - For keycloak, this url will look something like this: `https://auth.svcs.stage.neosync.dev/admin/realms/neosync-stage`.
+The pattern is: `<baseurl>/admin/realms/<realm>`
+- `AUTH_API_CLIENT_ID` - The service account's client id
+- `AUTH_API_CLIENT_SECRET` - The client id secret

+Scopes:

+Today, this client only requires minimal access to the API to read users.
-If using Auth0, the required scope for the `Auth0 Management API` is `read:users`.
+For Auth0, the service account should have the `read:users` scope under the `Auth0 Management API` audience.
+For Keycloak, the `view-users` scope should be added to the service account roles, which can be found under the `realm-management` client scopes.

-#### How to Authenticate against the API
+## How to Authenticate against Neosync API

 The API expects the standard `Authorization` header to come in via the HTTP request.
 The format should be `Bearer <token>`.
 This is true for both API Keys as well as user JWTs.

-### APP Auth Configuration
+## APP Auth Configuration

 The app requires a bit more configuration since there is also session management that occurs with the help of `next-auth`.
 Today, the App has only been tested with Auth0, however, theoretically any auth provider credentials could be entered for the environment variable values and it should work.